Herbert Hollick-Kenyon

-Herbert Hollick-Kenyon (17 April 1897 – 30 July 1975) was a British aircraft pilot who made significant contributions towards aviation in Antarctica.
+Herbert Hollick-Kenyon (17 April 1897 – 30 July 1975) was a British-Canadian aircraft pilot who made significant contributions towards aviation in Antarctica.

 Early life

 Herbert Hollick-Kenyon was born in London on 17 April 1897.
 His mother, Annie Kate Kenyon, was the oldest child of James Harold Kenyon (1841-1891), founder of the prestigious London funeral directors, J.H.
 Kenyon.
 His father, Herbert Hollick by birth, was employed by the firm and by 1890 was a director.
 On his marriage to Annie Kenyon in September 1891 he appended 'Kenyon' to his name, becoming Herbert Hollick Kenyon.
 From 1892-1910 he was managing director.

 At an early age, Hollick-Kenyon, with his family, emigrated to Ewing's Landing in the province of British Columbia in Canada.
 He joined the Canadian army in 1914 as a trooper.
 He joined the Royal Flying Corps in 1917.
 In the spring of 1928 he joined Western Canada Airways in Winnipeg and commenced flying in Western Canada.
 He helped to pioneer the Prairie Air Mail routes and is credited with several "first flights".